-The good news is that I want to introduce you to the Brute Eating Blueprint to look better, be more productive, and not have to stress about food again.
+The good news is that I want to introduce you to the Brute Eating Blueprint to be JACKED, be more productive, and not have to stress about food again.

-You’ve likely heard of it and have seen mention of it.
+You’ve likely heard of it.
 It’s slowly gaining popularity.
 Intermittent fasting has exploded in the fitness world.
 I’m certainly not an expert on the topic, but I’ve been a devout follower since June of 2012.
 In the last year or so, I finally got serious about the details.
 I’m here to organize hundreds of hours of research and experimentation.